deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 ---
 Introduction
 ---
-Same ol' story with this blog post- I am continuing to expand my research/overall knowledge on Windows kernel exploitation, in addition to garnering more experience with exploit development in general.
+Same ol' story with this blog post - I am continuing to expand my research/overall knowledge on Windows kernel exploitation, in addition to garnering more experience with exploit development in general.
 Previously I have talked about [a](https://connormcgarr.github.io/Part-2-Kernel-Exploitation/) [couple](https://connormcgarr.github.io/Part-1-Kernel-Exploitation/) of vulnerability classes on Windows 7 x86, which is an OS with minimal protections.
 With this post, I wanted to take a deeper dive into token stealing payloads, which I have previously talked about on x86, and see what differences the x64 architecture may have.
 In addition, I wanted to try to do a better job of explaining how these payloads work.
 This post and research also aims to get myself more familiar with the x64 architecture, which is a far more common in 2020, and understand protections such as Supervisor Mode Execution Prevention (SMEP).

 Gimme Dem Tokens!
 ---